-Developments close to PRoW including public footpaths and multi-use bridleways and cycleways such as the Waggonway and the Trans Pennine Trail (TPT) should include a suitable buffer zone of landscaping and screening.
+Developments close to PRoW including public footpaths and the multi-use bridleways and cycleways of the Waggonway and the Trans Pennine Trail (TPT) should include a suitable buffer zone of landscaping and screening.

-Proposals to improve car and cycle parking provision at the station will be supported.
+Proposals to improve car and cycle parking provision at Silkstone Common Station will be supported.